Treatment for long-term effects of COVID-19

 Who is eligible for the Post-COVID Recovery Program?

-Patients who have had a positive laboratory diagnosis of COVID-19 and continue to experience health issues at least 30 days following the positive test results are eligible for this program.
+We welcome patients who have had a positive laboratory diagnosis of COVID-19 or a positive result with an FDA approved at-home self-testing kit and continue to experience health issues at least 30 days following the positive test results.

 Which symptoms do we address?